Arpityadav/book-store/README.md

     composer install

+Also run

+    npm install

+followed by

+    npm run dev

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env